FRRouting/frr/tests/topotests/ospf6-topo1/README.md

 ### Verifying Linux Kernel Routing Table

-Linux Kernel IPv6 Routing table is verified on each Quagga node with
+Linux Kernel IPv6 Routing table is verified on each FRR node with

 	ip -6 route